Facebook iconWhat are Amazon S3 Vectors and How To use it? F22 Labs

 1. Vector Buckets

-Think of these as specialized storage containers designed specifically for AI data.
+Vector buckets are specialized S3 buckets designed to store vector data and support similarity-based operations.
 Unlike regular S3 buckets, these understand the mathematical relationships between your data.

 2. Vector Indexes